CottageLabs/website/README.md

 ```
 pip install pelican pelican-yaml-metadata
 ```
+Generate content from the project root with the command `pelican content`
+We commit the resulting HTML from the build (under `output/`) into the repo so it can be served immediately from the repo on the server.

 Run the server from the project root
 `pelican --listen`

-Generate content from the project root
+For development you can use auto-reload mode so you can see changes immediately in browser:
-`pelican content`
+`pelican --autoreload --listen`

 Generate styles from `/website_pelican/src/themes/simple/static/scss` `scss main.scss main.css`

-# Generating new page
+# Generating new pages

 ## To add new project page:
 - Add the content file `.md` to the `/content/projects` folder